dimi-fn/Various-Data-Science-Scripts/AI/Notes.md

 ## Logistic Regression
 * In logistic regression, the cost function is the Cross-Entropy Loss (`Log Loss`), also known as the `logistic loss function`, which is more suitable for the categorization task where the target is 0 or 1 rather than any number as in linear regression.
 * The square root is not a good cost function in logistic regression because it doesn't exhibit the convex properties needed for efficient optimization, leading to multiple local minima and making it difficult to find the global minimum efficiently.
 However, by using the loss function, the overall cost function will get convex, and hence, we can use the gradient descent to take us to the global minimum.
-* `Evaluation metrics`: The common evaluation metrics for logistic regression include Accuracy (the proportion of correctly classified instances), Precision, Recall, and F1 Score.
+* `Evaluation metrics`: The common evaluation metrics for logistic regression include Accuracy (the proportion of correctly classified instances), Precision, Recall, and F1 Score (the harmonic mean of precision and recall).
+     * `Precision`: (true positives) / (total predicted positive)
+     * `Recall`: (true positives) / (total actual positive)
+          * `Precision and recall trade-off`: The tradeoff occurs because improving one metric often comes at the expense of the other.
+If you increase precision (be more selective in predicting positives), you might miss some actual positives, leading to a lower recall.
+Conversely, if you aim for higher recall (capture more actual positives), you might also get more false positives, reducing precision.
+               * Finding the right balance depends on the specific goals of your model and the consequences of false positives and false negatives in your application.
+Adjusting the model's threshold or using techniques like *precision-recall curves* can help strike an appropriate balance based on the priorities of your particular problem.

 -------------------------------------------------